Our best UK business current accounts

 What is a business bank account?

-Do I need to have a business bank account?
+Why should I open a business bank account?

 No. of UK’s 5.7m microbusinesses that primarily use personal current accounts for business banking[1]